HappyFox/MW5_FFB/README.md

 Launch your mission as normal.
 Sometimes the telemetry doesn't flow, I found if you restart the mission it tends to fix the issue.

+## Game window won't update unless I alt-tab in then out!

+This seems to be caused by updating the virtual joystick too fast.
+If you run into this, increase this number : https://github.com/HappyFox/MW5_FFB/blob/main/MW5_FFB.py#L93
+I have set it to 30 fps, which should be good for most systems.